 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820).
 This update modifies the fair value measurement disclosure requirements of ASC 820.
 The standard will take effect for public business entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-Adoption of this ASU will not have an impact on our Consolidated Balance Sheet, Statements of Operations and Comprehensive Income, Changes in Shareholders Equity or Cash Flows.
+We do not expect the revised disclosure requirements to have a material impact on our consolidated financial statements.

 In August 2018, the FASB issued ASU 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40).
-This update applies to cloud computing arrangements hosted by a vendor and provides companies with guidance on the criteria for capitalizing implementation, set-up and other up-front costs incurred in association with these arrangements.
-The standard will take effect for public business entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-We are currently evaluating the impact the adoption of this ASU will have, if any, on our consolidated financial statements.
+This update applies to cloud computing arrangements structured as service contracts, and provides companies with guidance on the criteria for capitalizing implementation, set-up and other up-front costs incurred in association with these arrangements.
+The standard will take effect for public business entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019, and we have elected to adopt this ASU prospectively for eligible costs incurred after the effective date of January 1, 2020.
+While we are still finalizing our analysis of this guidance, we do not expect it to have a material impact on our consolidated financial statements.